5.0 ACADEMIC POLICIES AND SERVICES

-Information Technology Services (ITS) provides computing and networking services to the UNC Asheville community via information professionals organized in three divisions – User Services, Administrative Information Systems, and Systems, Networks & Security – and in close collaboration with Ramsey Library.
+Information Technology Services (ITS) provides computing and networking services to the UNC Asheville community via information professionals organized in five divisions – User Services, Academic Lab and Classroom Support, Enterprise Systems and Applications, Networks & Security, and Auxiliary Services.

-ITS repairs all UNC Asheville-owned, supported computers and peripherals.
-Contact the Help Desk for assistance (firstname.lastname@example.org)
+ITS provides technical support for UNC Asheville-owned computers and peripherals.
+Contact the Help Desk for assistance at email@example.com.